Skip to main content

 The general rule: structure is the admin’s job, content is the partner’s job.

 Endpoints to create Space, Group and Course exist but require admin scope.
 Partner keys with default scope (recommended) cannot reach them.
-Ask the tenant admin to set up the structure in the dashboard — that’s the natural flow.
+Ask the tenant admin to set up the structure in the dashboard: that’s the natural flow.
+The write sections below assume a key with admin scope.

 Access control: badge gates the group

-The partner does not configure this rule — it lives in the admin.
-But the partner triggers the transition: by assigning a badge to the user, they automatically gain access to every group that accepts that badge.
-See Badges as Permissions for the full explanation.
+The partner does not configure this rule (it lives in the admin) but triggers the transition: by assigning a badge to the user, they gain automatic access to every group that accepts that badge.
+See Badges as Permissions.

 Read endpoints